shnwc/openenclave/docs/DesignDocs/Attestation_API_Proposal.md

   - The `flags` parameter in the OE SDK V0.9 API release is redefined to be a bit-wise parameter.
 In the current version, there is one bit
   defined:
-    - OE_EVIDENCE_FLAGS_BIT_WRAP_HEADER: if this bit set, the evidence and endorsements will be wrapped with an attestation header containing the format ID.
+    - OE_EVIDENCE_FLAGS_EMBED_FORMAT_ID: if this bit set, the evidence and endorsements will be wrapped with a header containing the format ID.
   - The optional custom claims are input in a flat buffer.
 There is no restriction in how the caller structures its set of custom claims held in the buffer.